sahilpatel1906/Conversa_API/README.md

         }
   - PATCH:
     - getUserProfilePicture: "localhost:8080/users/{id}/profilePicture"
+      - This route uploads an image and saves the URL to the user in the database based on their Id.
       - Sample Payload:
           <img width="841" alt="Screenshot 2024-03-06 at 18 35 25" src="https://github.com/sahilpatel1906/Conversa_API/assets/156692751/47ebe57f-cd4b-4099-aaf8-7f36a65bae5c">
       - Sample Output: